Diverging Preferences: When do Annotators Disagree and do Models Know?: Modeling Diverging Preferences with Distributional Rewards

 \section{Modeling Diverging Preferences with Distributional Rewards}

-In this section, we explore methods for training distributional reward models which can identify both (1) which responses annotators prefer and (2) response pairs where preferences may diverge.
-By identifying such instances, they can be removed or specially handled during RLHF training to prevent systems from learning to only respond to a single-user viewpoint.
-Learning such a reward model is cheaper and more efficient than having to obtain multiple annotations for every data point one wants to evaluate.
+As we demonstrated above, standard Bradley-Terry and MSE-Regression reward modeling methods fail to distinguish diverging and high-agreement preferences, predicting similar reward distributions in either case.
+Performing RLHF training with such reward models, can thus lead to breakdowns in pluralistic alignment.
+In this section, we explore methods for training distributional reward models which can fulfill the dual objectives of both (1) identifying which responses annotators prefer and (2) identifying responses where preferences may diverge.
+By identifying such instances, they can be removed or handled specially during RLHF training to prevent systems from learning to respond to only a single user viewpoint.
+Learning such a reward model is cheaper and more efficient than obtaining multiple annotations for every preference pair.

-\textbf{Evaluation Metrics} We introduce the following two metrics. \begin{itemize}[left=0pt, itemsep=0pt, topsep=0pt] \item \textbf{Preference Accuracy:} Following prior work~\citep{lambert2024rewardbench}, we evaluate reward models on binary classification accuracy.
-Here, we test a reward model's ability to assign greater reward to responses that were chosen by human annotators, evaluating RMs against all annotator labels. \item \textbf{Diverging ID AUROC:} We evaluate systems using area-under the receiver operating characteristic curve (AUROC) on the binary task of identifying preference pairs with significantly diverging preferences.
-This metric directly correlates with the use-case of detecting divisive responses during RLHF training.
-We evaluate whether systems can identify examples with diverging preferences (true positive rate), while minimizing the number of high-agreement preferences that are erroneously identified as diverging (false discovery rate). \end{itemize}
+\textbf{Evaluation Metrics} To evaluate reward models on these dual objectives of both identifying preferred responses and their ability to distinguish between diverging and high-agreement preferences, we use the following two metrics. \begin{itemize}[left=0pt, itemsep=0pt, topsep=0pt] \item \textbf{Preference Accuracy:} Following existing work on evaluating reward models~\citep{lambert2024rewardbench}, we evaluate reward models on binary classification accuracy.
+Here, we test a reward model's ability to assign greater reward to responses that were chosen by human annotators, evaluating systems against all annotator labels. \item \textbf{Diverging ID AUROC:} We evaluate systems using area-under the receiver operating characteristic curve (AUROC) on the binary task of identifying preference pairs with significantly diverging preferences.
+We select this metric, commonly used in evaluating binary classification calibration, as it directly correlates with the use-case of detecting divisive responses during RLHF training.
+Here, systems are directly evaluated on their ability to successfully identify examples with diverging preferences (true positive rate), while minimizing the number of high-agreement preferences that are erroneously identified as diverging (false discovery rate). \end{itemize}